zold-io/blog.zold.io/pages/roadmap.md

     makes it difficult to manage and slow.
 Would be great to introduce a database-backed persistence layer, with SQLite, for example.

+  * Windows: at the moment our software doesn't run on Windows platform, and it's only sad.
+We have to make sure that our nodes run on Windows.

 History:

 25-Mar-19:<br/>